harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/alcoholism/dtc-vs-espad.md

 {{< youtube cEZppTBj1NI >}}

 Harmony's AI models will analyse and compare each item of DTC and ESPAD, providing a percentage match per item.
 In sum, using Harmony provides a more practical and efficient way of conducting comparative analyses like DTC vs ESPAD, therefore enabling researchers to save time and reduce subjectivity.
-By addressing the time-consuming task of manual harmonization with automation, Harmony ultimately contributes to more comprehensive and reliable longitudinal and cohort studies.
+By addressing the time-consuming task of manual harmonisation with automation, Harmony ultimately contributes to more comprehensive and reliable longitudinal and cohort studies.
 For researchers seeking to enhance their work process, Harmony indeed offers a promising solution.